DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Assembly Class.md

 ___
  Represents an [Assembly](Assembly.md), which is a reusable, versionable, and self-describing building block of a common language runtime application.

+Assembly.Load() method is used to load an assembly into the current application domain dynamically.
+You can use [Activator](Activator.md) than to create instance of the class.

 ## Example:
 ```cs